Our Achievements

 More efficient appliances for climate protection

 In Germany, the heating sector accounts for 45 percent of CO2 emissions.
 A modern heating system helps to reduce CO2 emissions by around one ton per year compared to an old boiler.
 Of the some 730000 appliances we sell per year, 80 percent are used for modernization.
-As a result, at least 500000 fewer tons of CO2 are released into the atmosphere.
+As a result, at least 500000 fewer tons of COare released into the atmosphere.
 This is the equivalent of the yearly consumption in the city of Frankfurt am Main.

 At Viessmann, preparations are underway for the generation change and digitalization is being driven forward as indispensable for the energy revolution’s success.
 We recognized digitalization’s potential for our own company’s success early on and provide specialist tradesmen with a comprehensive range of digital products and services.